Skip to Content

 <div class="padding-20px font-size-16px background-color-red"></div>

-• Use alias for common properties
+• Use aliases for common properties.

-• Use full name for rare/complex
+• Use full names for uncommon or complex properties.

-Element Selector
+Element selector

 <div class="_div-c-red"></div>